 When your blood pressure is too high, it’s called hypertension, or simply high blood pressure.

-But if your blood pressure is chronically high, meaning it reads above normal on several different days and times, you may be diagnosed with high blood pressure.
+However, if your blood pressure is chronically high, meaning that it reads above normal on several different days and times, you may be diagnosed with high blood pressure.

 Hypertension falls into different categories depending on the readings: